dataprojectswithMJ/streamlit_theme_tutorial/README.md

  * Streamlit

 ## This is what the web application look like...
 There is noting revolutionary about it at the moment.
+It does not even record any inputs.

    ![xbox theme](https://user-images.githubusercontent.com/92593501/139585580-adf9deb1-527c-4de7-b7ff-17891b62b6d4.png)